-

 What will happen at your appointment

-Children will be called down in groups to be given their vaccinations on the day we visit their school.
+In school-based vaccination sessions, children and young people will be called to the session in groups to be given their vaccinations on the day we visit their school.

 Children absent on the day of the vaccination session may be able to be seen at a future session if the team have more than one session booked for the vaccine.
 Alternatively, you may have an invitation to book an appointment at one of our community clinics should you wish to catch up any missed school vaccines.